Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Instance Shadow Detection

 \subsection{Instance Shadow Detection Datasets}

+\xwhu{Benchmark datasets play a pivotal role in standardizing association reasoning and evaluating generalization across illumination and motion conditions.}

-\begin{itemize}[leftmargin=*] \item \textbf{SOBA} ~\cite{wang2020instance,wang2023instance} is the first dataset for image instance shadow detection, comprising 1,100 images with 4,293 annotated shadow-object associations.
-Initially, 1,000 images were collected by \cite{wang2020instance}, and \cite{wang2023instance} added 100 more images with challenging shadow-object pairs for exclusive testing.
+\begin{itemize}[leftmargin=*] \item \textbf{SOBA}~\cite{wang2020instance,wang2023instance} is the first dataset for image instance shadow detection, comprising 1,100 images with 4,293 annotated shadow–object associations.
+Initially, 1,000 images were collected by~\cite{wang2020instance}, and~\cite{wang2023instance} added 100 more challenging shadow–object pairs for exclusive testing.
 The training set includes 840 images with 2,999 pairs.
-The labels for shadow instances, object instances, and their associations are carefully annotated using Affinity Photo App with Apple Pencil.

-\item \textbf{SOBA-VID}~\cite{xing2022video} is a dataset crafted for video instance shadow detection, comprising 292 videos with a total of 7,045 frames.
-The dataset is divided into a training set of 232 videos (5,863 frames) and a test set of 60 videos (1,182 frames).
-Notably, the test set provides detailed frame-by-frame annotations for every shadow and object instance, while the training set includes annotations for one out of every four frames.
+\item \textbf{SOBA-VID}~\cite{xing2024video} is a dataset crafted for video instance shadow detection, comprising 292 videos with 7,045 frames, divided into 232 training videos (5,863 frames) and 60 testing videos (1,182 frames). \xwhu{SOBA-VID provides frame-level and cross-frame annotations for each object–shadow pair, enabling consistent temporal evaluation and retrieval-based benchmarking.} The test set includes dense annotations, while the training set provides labels for every fourth frame to facilitate semi-supervised learning. \end{itemize}